FoalTS/foal/docs/docs/tutorials/real-world-example-with-react/6-swagger-interface.md

 foal generate openapi --register
 ```

-And finally, make the generated class extend the abstract class `SwaggerController`.
-Provide the root controller of your API as an option to the controller.
+Make the generated class extend the abstract class `SwaggerController`.
+Then provide the root controller of your API as an option to the controller.

 ```typescript
 import { SwaggerController } from '@foal/swagger';